nathantinius/lw-tinius/readme.md

 **NOTE:**  SWAPI can take a long time to respond to requests.
 This is causing a suboptimal user experience and is being resolved with a cache.
 However, the initial page load time can be LENGTHY.

 ### Potential Future Improvements:
-Let users login to store their favorites in perpetuity, share favorite characters with other users, and create a filter by popularity.
+* Let users login to store their favorites in perpetuity
+* Share favorite characters with other users
+* Create a filter by popularity.
+* Alternatively store SWAPI data into a DB and call the DB from gateway API.
+  - This would allow for a better querying system eliminating followup calls to the slow SWAPI.
+  - This would also allow for some additional functionality -- such as giving each character a popularity score.